 you are experiencing the PTSD-style impacts of narcissistic abuse syndrome after a relationship with a narcissist

-you have a difficult relationship with your children due to the toxic influence of narcissistic grandparents
+you are worried about or have a difficult relationship with your children due to a narcissistic partner (or ex) and/or the toxic influence of narcissistic grandparents

 you are dealing with your emotions as well as the behaviours of the narcissist after having gone No Contact